 All questions about the MAE program or the admissions process should be directed to email@example.com.
 If you are interested in an opinion from someone who has experienced the MAE program, email our alumna, Kate Woolever-Martinez at firstname.lastname@example.org.

-Augsburg College’s Education Department is a recipient of the Minnesota legislature’s generous Collaborative Urban Educator (CUE) funding.
+Augsburg University’s Education Department is a recipient of the Minnesota legislature’s generous Collaborative Urban Educator (CUE) funding.
 The CUE program’s purpose is to increase the diversity of the teacher workforce in Minnesota.
 Our program specifically targets East African future teachers: East African Student to Teacher (EAST).
 The goal of the program is to recruit, retain, and license highly qualified students who wish to become K-12 teachers.
 EAST covers tuition costs towards initial licensure.
 Award amount will vary based on degree sought and are decided on an individual basis.